krypto5863/COM-Modular-Installer/README.md

 Any information related to the various plugins and components can be located in the readme included.
 Basic troubleshooting information and hotkey lookups can also be found there.

-This installer was made in Inno Setup by Kryp- I mean...
-The Doctor!
-Any problems, DM or ping @𝕺𝖙𝖕𝖞𝖗𝖐#1133 on the meido discord server!
+This installer was made in Inno Setup by The Doctor!
+Any problems, DM or ping @krypto5863 on the meido discord server!

 All of the assets used were made by their respective authors, I take credit for nothing but the installer.